The issue of trust (or lack of it) has been the subject of several surveys that have crossed my desk recently.

 The task of building trust starts from the top.
 Business owners and managers need to make sure they are personally displaying the behaviours they want to encourage.
 Managers who are inconsistent, uncommunicative or only ever give half the picture will not win the trust (or indeed the respect) of their teams.
 A ‘do as I say not as I do’ approach simply doesn’t work in today’s more open, inclusive working environments where employees expect to be treated as individuals and given a voice.
 Managers who follow their instincts and do what they know is right – even if there are consequences for them personally – are the ones who will win loyalty and commitment from their teams.

 As many high profile figures have found to their cost, half-truths or misleading information simply doesn’t cut it in today’s fast-moving, digital environment where there is no place to hide.
 Businesses who want to build trust have to pursue a policy of openness and transparency at all times.
 Often, this means delivering difficult messages or telling people news they don’t want to hear.
 Most employees, however, would rather be told the truth, even if it is not particularly positive, than be strung along with platitudes.
-The best managers use all the communication channels at their disposal to make sure their people are clear about what’s happening now, what might happen next and what impact it will have.
+The best managers use all the communication channels (for example, the portal in your HR software) at their disposal to make sure their people are clear about what’s happening now, what might happen next and what impact it will have.
 Of course this doesn’t just apply to bad news – it’s equally important to make sure employees are up to speed with the positive developments in the business too, so they can share in celebrating success and planning for the future.

 Seek opinions and ideas